rei/rei-cedar-docs/docs/patterns/alerts/README.md

 ### Don't Use When
 - There is no action the user must take
-- The alert provides context to the page or page section (see [Alert Notifications](#alert-notifications)
+- The alert provides context to the page or page section (see [Alert Notifications](#alert-notifications))
-- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](../validation-notifications)
+- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Form Validation](../validation-notifications))
-- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications)
+- Confirming that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](../status-notifications/#transient-status-notifications))
-- The message contains a rich UI experience where users interaction is not required (see [Modal](../../components/modal/)
+- The message contains a rich UI experience where users interaction is not required (see [Modal](../../components/modal/))

 ### Anatomy of a User Confirmation Alert